 Key goals:

 Example: In The Hunger Games, rising action includes training, challenges in the arena, alliances, and the pressure of survival.
-Every moment intensifies emotional stakes and exams a character’s resolve.
+Every moment intensifies emotional stakes and tests a character’s resolve.

 Writing Tip: Ask “What happens next?” after each scene.
 If raising the stakes feels difficult, introduce something new: a secret revealed, a friend’s betrayal, or an internal crisis.